Barton

 Barton features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Barton, as per the latest Census, houses constituted 6.2% of dwellings while other types such as semi-detached homes, apartments, and 'other' dwellings made up 93.8%.
-In comparison, Australian Capital Territory had 40.7% houses and 59.3% other dwellings.
-Home ownership in Barton stood at 22.3%, with mortgaged dwellings at 28.8% and rented ones at 48.9%.
+The dwelling structure in Barton, as per the latest Census, consisted of 6.2% houses and 93.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 40.7% houses and 59.3% other dwellings.
+Home ownership in Barton was at 22.3%, with mortgaged dwellings at 28.8% and rented ones at 48.9%.
 The median monthly mortgage repayment was $2,015, below the Australian Capital Territory average of $2,275.
-The median weekly rent figure in Barton was $525, slightly higher than the Australian Capital Territory's $500.
-Nationally, Barton's mortgage repayments were higher at $2,015 compared to the Australian average of $1,863, while rents were substantially higher at $525 against the national figure of $375.
+The median weekly rent was $525, compared to Australian Capital Territory's $500.
+Nationally, Barton's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing